frederic-perez/AmE-dictionary/data/dictionary.md

 __sleepwalking__
 __sleepwear__ _n_ :two: (vs sportswear, etc.) Clothes worn for sleeping in.
 __sleety__
+__sleight__ _n_ :dart: Adroitness in using the hands. _Syn_ dexterity _Only through his unequaled sleight can the juggler manage to keep eight chainsaws safely aloft._
 __slender__
 __sleuth<sup>1</sup>__ _n informal_ :three: A detective. _Sassy (TV) sleuth._
 __sleuth<sup>2</sup>__ _v informal_ :three: (sleuthing) To act as a detective.